viniremigio/data-engineering-tools/README.md

 All these tools can be bootstrapped locally with Docker Compose. *They are not meant to be deployed in production environments*.

+Happy Benchmarking!

+# TODO
+- Setup an nginx to route requests without concerning about the port